top of page

 Writing down feelings or making a small plan for the day can soften anxiety and bring clarity.

-It’s okay to say no. Protecting your time and energy is not selfish, it’s healthy.
+It’s okay to say no. Protecting your time and energy is not selfish; it’s healthy.

-Limiting alcohol
+Limiting Alcohol

 Reducing or avoiding alcohol helps protect both mental health and addiction recovery efforts.

-Reaching out
+Reaching Out

 Talking to a friend, therapist, or support organisation can make a huge difference, especially at this time of year.